Bianca-Aguglia/NMC_python_projects/README.md

-# Python Mini-Projects
+# NMC Python Projects

-A collection of mini-projects based on various Python tutorials.
+A collection of Python projects that vary from beginner to advanced and cover different platforms (i.e. web, GUI, CLI).
+The naming convention for the project folders is as follows:
+- for web projects: web_project_name
+- for GUI projects: gui_project_name
+- for command-line projects: cli_project_name
+- for mini-projects: mp_project_name